domenicomanna/domenicomanna.com/src/content/posts/draft-2020-2-9-reactContext/index.md

 export default ClothesContextProvider
 ```

-So, with this code we created a JSX component called ClothesContextProvider.
+With this code, we created a JSX component called ClothesContextProvider.
 In this component, we are managing state through the use of hooks.
 In our `useEffect` hook, we load our data from our fake API client.
 In our `toggleFavorite` function, we change the isFavorited status of the `IClotheItem` that has the same `id` as the `id` parameter.
 So, that's how the state is being managed in this component.
 Now let's look more closely at what this functional component is returning.

 <div class = "codeTitle">ClothesContext.tsx</div>